viebel/klipse/README.md

 * `data-eval-idle-msec`: (default 20) idle time in msec before the snippet is evaluated
 * `data-loop-msec`: (default `undefined`) the code is run in a loop every `data-loop-msec` msec
 * `data-preamble`: (default `""`) A string containing Clojurescript source code that should be run before the contents of this snippet, eg "(reset! canvas-id :canvas-2)".
-Useful for hiding implementation details from readers in blog posts, like e.g. setting a `canvas-id` atom to `:canvas-2`, or for performing any other setup operations that need to be done on a per-snippet basis.
+Useful for hiding implementation details from readers in blog posts, like e.g. setting a `canvas-id` atom to `:canvas-2`, or for performing any other setup operations that need to be done on a per-snippet basis
+* `data-editor-type`: (default `"code-mirror"`) the type of the editor for the klipse result (the element where the evaluation of the snippet is displayed).
+Allowed values:
+  ** "code-mirror": The input editor is codemirror.
+The output editor is codemirror ** "html": The input editor is codemirror.
+The output editor is html ** "dom": The input editor is plain text.
+The output editor is plain text

 ### Javascript only